Home Hotel Contact Shop Vacancies Concerts Dots Search Newsletter Ticket Ticket alternative Skip to main content

 Kate enjoyed a particular impressive 2021 and 2022 and claimed 5-34 in an ODI win over India at Taunton in June 2021.

-Around her international commitments, she is a key part of the Thunder’s drive for regional success, not just as an opening bowler but as a lower order batter.
+Around her international commitments, she has been a key part of the Lancashire’s drive for success, not just as an opening bowler but as a lower order batter.

 Having progressed through the age-groups, she has gone on to make 121 appearances in county cricket for Lancashire (118 wickets, 1,581 runs).
-She also represented Lancashire Thunder in the old Kia Super League days and now Thunder in regional cricket.
+She also represented Lancashire Thunder in the old Kia Super League days and, most recently, Thunder in regional cricket.

 In 2023, she claimed a vital seven wickets in four appearances, including a best of 3-48 in the final ODI - a victory, as England drew the multi-format Ashes series on home soil with Australia, 8-8.
 It was described as one of the greatest ever women’s series.